cdsap/Talaiot/README.md

 }
 ````

-Check these articles to see how to setup with Groovy(all the examples in the README are in KTS.
+Check [this](https://github.com/cdsap/Talaiot/wiki/Groovy-setup) article to see how to setup Talaiot with  Groovy(all the examples in the README are in KTS.

 ## Basic configuration